gravitational/teleport-plugins/fluentd-forward/README.md

 ### Create user and role for access audit log events

 Log into Teleport Authentication Server, this is where you normally run tctl.
-Create a new user and role that only has read-only API access to the `events` API.
+Create a new user and role that only has read-only API access to the `event` API.
 The below script will create a [yaml resource file](example/fluentd-forward.yaml) for a new user and role.

 ```yaml
 kind: user